What is SSL and why should you care?

 To create this added layer of security, your website needs to have an SSL Certificate installed.

 For e-commerce websites — or anywhere that you provide personal information — having an SSL has long been a requirement.
-However, most informational websites could get away with not using one.
-All that’s about to change.
+However, most informational websites could get away with not using one … until a few years ago.

 If your site has an SSL Certificate, Google will reward it with an SEO Boost